aoli0919/Human-Texture-Exploration-Experiment/README.md

   - Participants rated textures on a **-10 to +10 scale** across 5 perceptual dimensions above using **Qualtrics** online questionaire (https://www.qualtrics.com/).

 ## Key Findings
-For details, see our published papers (current not available)
+For details, see our published papers (currently not available)

 ## Repository Structure